drkthng/blog-v3/_posts/2015-02-15-coding-and-more.md

 ## What is Github?
-Github is Version Control System.
+Github is a Version Control System.
 It keeps your data and tracks all the changes you make to it.
 If that is not a sufficient explanation then consider this example.
 Let's say there is a **box**.
 Initially you keep **lego blocks** in it.
 Then after some time you take the help of your friend and make a house out of those blocks and keep it back in the box and after several days you break the house and build a bridge out of it and keep it in the box.

 But at this point you realize that the house was nicer than this bridge.
 Thanks to **box** that it remembers the exact way how you built the house.
 So in no time you can get back to the house model.